Skip to Main Content

 Considerations

-To detect a blood or organ infection with CMV, the provider can test for the presence of CMV itself in the blood or a specific organ.
+To detect a blood or organ infection with CMV, your provider can test for the presence of CMV itself in the blood or a specific organ.

 References